aarondwi/mongoseal/README.md

 The time resolution for lock expiry time is 1 second, to reduce errors caused by NTP ~250ms bound

+All of the read/write operation are using `majority` concern

 Usage
 --------------------------------------------------
 ```go